ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 much she admired him.

-"He is just what a young man ought to be," said she, "sensible, good-humoured, lively; and I never saw such happy manners!--so much ease, with such perfect good breeding!"
+"He is just what a young man ought to be," said she, "sensible, good-humoured, lively; and I never saw such happy manners! -- so much ease, with such perfect good breeding!"

 "He is also handsome," replied Elizabeth, "which a young man ought